Discrete diffusion samplers and bridges: Off-policy algorithms and applications in latent spaces

-\looseness=-1 \paragraph{Schr\"odinger bridges.} We investigate our algorithms' ability to construct discrete stochastic transport maps between various pairs of distributions in two dimensions, discretised to $16$-dimensional binary Gray codes.
+We investigate our algorithms' ability to construct discrete stochastic transport maps between various pairs of distributions in two dimensions, discretised to $16$-dimensional binary Gray codes.
 In each pair, the first distribution is given by samples and the second by its energy.
 In \cref{fig:ipf} we show samples from the final bridges trained using IPF on three different problems.
 We compare performance of both on-policy and off-policy methods.
 While both methods succeed in fitting bridges between simple densities, the off-policy method scales better to the multimodal 40GMM target distribution, where the on-policy sampler collapses.
 See \cref{app:exp_details_sb} for experimental details.